Understanding Reader Perception Shifts upon Disclosure of AI Authorship: Related Work

 Writing serves a wide spectrum of goals, from the interpersonal to the informational. \citet{berge2016wheel} outline six fundamental purposes: persuading audiences, interacting with others, reflecting on experiences, describing facts, exploring ideas, and creating imaginative worlds.
 Modern AI-assisted writing tools are increasingly used across all of these distinct cognitive and social functions.

-Prior research has explored how these tools support a range of writing goals.
+Prior research has explored how AI tools support a range of writing goals.
 Mirowski et al. demonstrated that AI can be integrated into writers' workflows to enhance creativity in screen- and playwriting \cite{mirowski2023co}.
 AI has also been leveraged in contexts where writing serves an interpersonal or social function.
 For instance, systems that suggest, generate, or refine email responses can help users convey positivity~\cite{mieczkowski2021ai}, politeness, and professionalism in workplace interactions~\cite{Miura2025Understanding}, while AI-assisted dating profiles can enhance self-presentation~\cite{Barkallah2025Transparent}.
-These applications demonstrate that AI's role extends far beyond grammatical correction to shaping a writer's tone, style, and communicative intent, aiding in both persuasion and social engagement~\cite{hancock2020ai}.
+These applications demonstrate that the role of AI extends far beyond grammatical correction to shaping a writer's tone, style, and communicative intent, thereby aiding in both persuasion and social engagement~\cite{hancock2020ai}.

 This expanding role, however, introduces social friction, particularly when AI's contribution blurs the boundaries of authorship.
 Readers often question the authenticity and credibility of AI-generated content.
-For instance,~\citeauthor{li2024does} found that revealing AI's role in writing essays lowered readers’ quality ratings~\cite{li2024does}.
+For instance, ~\citeauthor{li2024does} found that revealing the role of AI in essay writing lowered quality ratings from readers~\cite{li2024does}.
 Similarly, research on AI-mediated communication showed that online profiles perceived as AI-generated are less trusted~\cite{jakesch2019ai}.
-These concerns are particularly salient when writing serves a social purpose, such as persuasion or interaction, where impressions of the author are shaped by perceived authenticity.
+These concerns are particularly salient when writing serves a social purpose, such as persuasion or interaction, where impressions of the author are heavily shaped by perceived authenticity.
 Recent studies on disclosure dynamics confirm this tension: while AI assistance can improve a text's fluency, revealing its use can lead readers to judge the author as less sincere or capable~\cite{hwang202580, draxler2024ai}.

 AI-assisted writing thus presents a fundamental trade-off.
 On one hand, it empowers individuals, especially those with language barriers or weaker writing skills, to communicate more effectively~\cite{ningrum2023chatgpt, noy2023experimental}.
 On the other, the social meaning of authorship complicates its adoption.
 When readers know or suspect AI involvement, they may perceive the writing---and by extension, the author---as less authentic or trustworthy~\cite{jakesch2019ai}.
 Understanding how these perceptions vary across different communicative purposes is therefore critical for designing AI tools that successfully balance expressive power with the need to maintain credibility.